 There are no attributes associated with these raster data formats.

-Forty-nine (49) ground control points, provided by KC Road Services, were identified on the imagery.
-X-Y coordinate points were collected and X and Y offset (Ground control minus Photo target) and RMS analysis was performed.
-X-error ranged from (-4.71 feet) to (3.54 feet).
-Y-error ranged from (-1.27 feet) to (8.83 feet).
-A graphic depiction of the control locations and the error can be found in <http://www5.kingcounty.gov/sdc/raster/ortho/images/Pictometry2007ControlToPhotoRMSAnalysis.jpg>.
-A spreadsheet of the tabular information can be found at <http://www5.kingcounty.gov/sdc/raster/ortho/Pictometry2007ControlToPhotoRMSAnalysis.xls>.
-Overall RMS (root-mean square error) is calculated as 1.45 feet (X) and 1.93 (Y).
+One-hundred twenty-seven (127) ground control points, provided by KC Road Services and the City of Seattle, were identified on the imagery.
+X-Y coordinate points were collected and X and Y offset (Photo - Ground Control) and RMS analysis was performed.
+A spreadsheet of the tabular information can be found at <http://www5.kingcounty.gov/sdc/raster/ortho/photo_control_master_09n050_RMSError.xls>.
+Overall RMS (root-mean square error) is calculated as 3.27 feet (X) and 1.44 (Y).

-Tiles were created or all standard township-range tiles.
+Tiles were created for all standard township-range tiles.
 The full extent of the project area imagery extends beyond the tile bounds in some areas.
-Zone and KeyRegion mosaics were created from all available data.
+The SDE mosaic, Zone and KeyRegion mosaics were created from all available data.